Article I. Name

 Article VIII.
 Removal of Directors, Officers and Members

-Any member may petition the Executive Committee to begin proceedings to remove a member of the Board of Directors, an Officer, the Trustee, or a member of the general membership, if the individual in question has: 1.
-Neglected his or her duties, as set forth in these Bylaws and Articles of Incorporation.
-2. His or her action shall cause harm to come to this corporation, its reputation, Directors, Officers, or general members.
-The Executive Committee must then inform the individual subject to removal of said proceedings and offer him or her the opportunity to resign the office or withdraw his or her membership as stated in the requested proceedings.
-If said individual chooses not to exercise this opportunity the Executive Committee must at the next meeting of the general membership, conduct a full and fair review of the charges, and bring to a vote the question of his or her removal.
-The removal shall carry a vote of 2/3 of the membership present and voting to pass.
+Any member may petition the executive committee to begin proceedings to remove a member of the board of directors, an officer, a trustee, or a member of the general membership, if the individual in question has (i) neglected their duties, as set forth in these bylaws and articles of incorporation; or (ii) their action shall cause harm to come to this corporation, its reputation, directors, officers, or general members.
+The executive committee must then inform the individual subject to removal of said proceedings and offer them the opportunity to resign their office or withdraw their membership as stated in the requested proceedings.
+If said individual chooses not to exercise this opportunity the executive committee must, at the next meeting of the general membership, conduct a full and fair review of the charges and bring to a vote the question of their removal.
+The removal must carry a vote of 2/3 of the membership present and voting to pass.

 Article IX.
 Executive Committee

-The Executive Committee shall consist of the four duly elected officers, and the Trustee.
-This committee shall have the authority to conduct interim business on behalf of the organization between such regular meetings of the membership.
-This committee shall also be authorized to make expenditures of amounts up to a cumulative total of $500.00 in any one fiscal year without prior approval of the membership.
-A minimum of three members of the Executive Committee must be present in order to conduct business.
+The executive committee shall consist of the four duly elected officers and the trustees.
+This committee shall have the authority to conduct interim business on behalf of the organization between regular meetings of the membership.
+This committee shall also be authorized to make expenditures of amounts up to a cumulative total of $1500.00 in any one fiscal year without prior approval of the membership.
+A minimum of three members of the executive committee must be present in order to conduct committee business.
 A majority of the committee members voting shall be required to pass motions.
 Issues involving the expenditure of funds shall require the unanimous vote of all committee members present and voting.
+Expenditures made by the executive committee shall be disclosed at the next business meeting.

 Article X. Meetings

-Executive Committee meetings, Board of Director meetings, and those of the general membership shall be on the call of the President or Vice-President.
-The President, or Vice-President in the President’s absence, shall chair these meetings.
-In the event that both the President and Vice-President are absent, and there remain three members of the Executive Committee present, the Secretary shall poll the membership for election of a chairperson pro-tem.
-As a rule, the general membership will meet once a month unless weather, vacation, illness, etc. would dictate that one of more monthly meetings are waived.
-For the purpose of conducting business, a minimum of eleven members or fifty percent of the current membership, whichever is less, must be present at any meeting of the general membership.
+Executive committee meetings, board of director meetings, and those of the general membership shall be called by the president or vice-president.
+The president, or vice-president in the president’s absence, shall chair these meetings.
+In the event that both the president and vice-president are absent, and there remain three members of the executive committee present, the secretary shall poll the membership for election of a chairperson pro-tem.
+As a rule, the general membership will meet a minimum of four times annually.
+For the purpose of conducting business a minimum of eleven members or fifty percent of the current membership, whichever is less, must be present, in person or via remote conferencing technology, at any meeting of the general membership.
 A majority vote (51%) of those present and voting shall be required to pass any motion or resolution.
+Due to the impartiality required during meetings of the general membership the presiding officer shall refrain from voting except (i) when the vote is by ballot, or (ii) whenever their vote will affect the result.

 Article XI.
 Standing Committees

 The following committees are founded and charged with the purpose of organizing, overseeing and conducting specific ongoing or repetitive organizational activities and shall be perpetual standing committees of this organization.
 Committee members shall be appointed for one-year terms unless otherwise herein noted.
 Appointments will begin with the installation of the new officers each year.
 Each committee shall unless otherwise herein noted elect from its members a chairperson.
-The committee shall meet as the chairperson directs, or one time per month.
-Monthly, during the meeting of the general membership, the chairman of the committee will report on the committee’s activities to the general membership, either in person or in a written summary to be read by the Secretary.
-No committee shall have the authority to disperse funds.
+The committee shall meet as the chairperson directs.
+During regular meetings of the general membership, the chairman of each committee, or their designee will report on the committee’s activities to the general membership, either in person or in a written summary to be read by the secretary.
+No committee shall have the authority to disperse unappropriated funds.
 Each committee must petition the membership for either an operations budget or a specific project expenditure unless otherwise herein noted.

-Finance Committee.
-To consist of four members and the Treasurer, this committee shall be chaired by the Treasurer, and charged with collection of dues, development of a balanced budget, and timely reports concerning income and expenditures.
-Members shall be appointed for a term of two years.
-In the first cycle, two members shall be appointed for one-year terms and two for two-year terms.
+Finance Committee: to consist of four members and the treasurer, this committee shall be chaired by the treasurer, and is charged with collection of dues, development of a balanced budget, and production of timely reports concerning income and expenditures.
+Members shall be appointed by the president for a term of two years.
+In the first cycle, two members shall be appointed for one-year terms and two for two-year terms

-Technical Committee.
-Charged with the maintenance of the organization’s equipment.
-All technical projects must be reviewed and approved by this committee prior to construction, use, or installation to help assure such is within proper technical guidelines.
+Technical Committee: responsible for the maintenance of the organization’s equipment; and review and approval of all organizational technical projects prior to construction, use, or installation to help assure such incorporate good engineering and good amateur practice

-Volunteer Examiner (VE) Testing Committee.
-Responsible for the planning and execution of testing sessions for new and upgrading amateur radio operators.
-The Volunteer examiners are accredited by the American Radio Relay League, and operate under the guidance and governing rules of the League and the FCC.
+Volunteer Examiner (VE) Testing Committee: responsible for the planning and administration of testing sessions for new and upgrading amateur radio operators.
+The volunteer examiners shall be accredited by the ARRL Volunteer Examiner Coordinator (VEC), and will operate under the guidance and governing rules of the VEC and the FCC

-Emergency Services Committee.
-Responsible for working with city and county emergency managers, local law enforcement, National Weather Service, and other disaster relief organizations to assist with disaster relief communications and the handling of emergency traffic for public welfare.
-This committee’s chairperson is appointed by the President and subject to the approval of the Board of Directors.
-Said Chairperson shall be known as the organization’s Emergency Coordinator.
+Emergency Services Committee: responsible for working with city and county emergency managers, local law enforcement, National Weather Service, and other disaster relief organizations to assist with disaster relief communications and the handling of emergency traffic for public welfare.
+This committee’s chairperson shall be appointed by the president with the advice and consent of the board of directors

 Article XII.
 Amendments

 Any proposed amendments to the Bylaws shall be first submitted, in writing, at a regular meeting of the general membership.
-It must be read in full at such meeting and then read a second time at the next subsequent meeting.
-After the second reading, it shall be voted upon with a two-thirds majority vote of the membership present and voting required to pass.
+They must be read in full at such meeting and then read a second time at the next subsequent meeting.
+They shall be voted upon after the second reading, with a two-thirds majority vote of the membership present and voting required to pass.

 Article XIII.
 Dissolution